bcballesteros/AboutUs_LRDAD/README.md

 # AboutUs_LRDAD
-This is a code for About Us (window type) section of LRDAD sitemap.
+This is the code for About Us (window type) section of LRDAD sitemap.